 6. Work, work, work

 Time to make my list sound more like real working opportunities.
-There is two ways for that: what I hope I can do in future and what I am ready to do.
+There are two ways for that: what I hope I can do in future and what I am ready to do.
 You see, I have always had two dreams.
-If you have read my blog, you know the first one is adventure around the world.
-And you can guess the second dream is make living by writing.
+If you have read my travel blog, you know the first one is to adventure around the world.
+And maybe you can guess that the second dream is to make living by writing.

 Writing is something I am going to do even if no one would read my writings.
-There however is almost no change for that to come my income.
+There, however, is almost no change for that to be my income.
 So what is the real plan?

-In best case I would be able to get some money from this blog, maybe start youtube channel and review products/holidays/travels from brands I love.
-In addition that little money I will get from there freelancer writing is my key word.
+In the best case scenario I would be able to get some money from this blog, maybe start a youtube channel and review products/holidays/travels from brands I love.
+In addition that little money I will get from those things a freelancer writing is my keyword.
 Translating from English to Finnish (after I master my language skills also from Finnish to English).
 Writing articles, blog posts and whatever.
 Want someone to write you travel blog post?
 Feel free to ask!

-Making my own writing course is also in planning stage.
+Making my own writing course is also in a planning stage.
 I know millions of writing practices and prompts.
-Maybe selling my problem solving skills or tarot card readings in Fiverr?
+Maybe selling my problem-solving skills or tarot card readings in Fiverr?
 People sell crazy stuff there so I would come up with more.
 Every cent counts.

-Writing to Finnish travel magazines is also big dream with no guarantee to never happen.
-But girl can hope and dream as much as she likes… Someone please hire me?
+Writing to Finnish travel magazines is also a big dream with no guarantee to never happen.
+But girl can hope and dream as much as she likes… Someone, please hire me?
 (I’m not desperate but millionaire husband would be also a good idea?)

 7. Just Travel and Believe in Yourself

-Sounds stupid but if I don’t leave because being scared of not succeeding there is no way of living the life making me happy.
+Sounds stupid but if I don’t leave because of being scared of not succeeding there is no way of living the life making me happy.
 I may return back home crying after traveling for a few months but it’s not stopping me from trying.
-This is the way I want to spend rest of my life.
+This is the way I want to spend the rest of my life.

 EXTRA… Survey Sites

-Just as example I have been on this site (sorry everyone I think it is only in Finland) starting from the year I turned eighteen.
+Just as an example I have been on this site (sorry everyone I think it is only in Finland) starting from the year I turned eighteen.
 So soon three years.
-I have had long periods when I haven’t done any surveys so maybe approximately one in month in that three years.
+I have had long periods when I haven’t done any surveys so maybe approximately survey once a month during that three years.
 Guess how many 20 euros gift cards have I received?
 Six.
-So if I had used those to travel gift card I would have gone to 120 euros holiday.
+So if I had used those to get travel gift card I would have enjoyed holiday costing 120 euros.

 . . .

-I hope you enjoyed today’s post and hearing about my “dream” plan”.
+I hope you enjoyed today’s travel blog post and hearing about my “dream” plan.
 And like always I would be more than happy to hear your opinions.
 Do you have any tips for me?
 Or what kind of plans do you have?

-I am now leaving towards Helsinki (Finland’s capital) and boarding there cruise towards Sweden.
+I am now leaving towards Helsinki (Finland’s capital) and boarding a cruise ship towards Sweden.
 I will see you soon with more travel stories!